Generic Name: foscarnet (fos-KAR-net)

 - Lab tests, including eye exams, kidney function tests, and electrolyte levels, may be performed while you use Foscavir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Foscavir while you are pregnant.
 It is not known if Foscavir is found in breast milk.
-If you are or will be breast-feeding while you are using Foscavir, check with your doctor.
-Discuss any possible risks to your baby.
+Do not breast-feed while taking Foscavir.

 Possible side effects of Foscavir: